world-class/REPL/software/README.md

 - :cloud: [Trello](https://trello.com/en) — *Trello's boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible, and rewarding way.*
 #### Writing assistants
 - :cloud: [Grammarly](https://www.grammarly.com/) — *From grammar and spelling to style and tone, Grammarly helps you eliminate errors and find the perfect words to express yourself.*
-- [UMLet](https://www.umlet.com/) - *UMLet is a UML tool aimed at providing a fast way of creating UML diagrams.
+- :star: [UMLet](https://www.umlet.com/) — *UMLet is a UML tool aimed at providing a fast way of creating UML diagrams.
 UML elements are modified using text input instead of pop-up dialogs.*
+- :star: :cloud: [UMLetino](http://www.umletino.com/) — *UMLetino 14.3 is a free online UML tool for fast UML diagrams.
+It runs in your browser, and does not require any installs.*

 ### Programming tools
 #### Python